Trauma-Informed Responses to Human Trafficking

 How Law and Stigma Harm Sex Workers: Panel Discussion

-Presented by: Representatives from Butterfly and Maggie’s
+Presented by: Representatives from Butterfly, Maggie’s and Safe Space

 Date & Time: November 19, 2019 | 1:00 to 2:15 PM EASTERN STANDARD TIME

-In this webinar, presenters will explore how the stigma, marginalization and criminalization associated with sex work impacts sex workers’ health and personal safety.
+Description: In this webinar, presenters will explore how the stigma, marginalization and criminalization associated with sex work impacts sex workers’ health and personal safety.

 Butterfly was formed by sex workers, social workers, legal and health professionals.
 It provides support to, and advocates for, the rights of Asian and migrant sex workers.
 The organization is founded upon the belief that sex workers are entitled to respect and basic human rights.
 Butterfly asserts that, regardless of their immigration status, Asian and migrant sex workers should be treated like all other workers.

 Learn more: https://www.butterflysw.org

 Maggie's: The Toronto Sex Workers Action Project is an organization run for and by local sex workers.
 Our mission is to assist sex workers in our efforts to live and work with safety and dignity.
 We are founded on the belief that in order to improve our circumstances, sex workers must control our own lives and destinies.

 Learn more: http://maggiestoronto.ca/about